bigcommerce/dev-docs/docs/api-docs/storefront/scripts-overview.md

 	</ul>
 </div>

 The BigCommerce Scripts API gives developers the ability to inject scripts into a store's template files programmatically.
-This ability means that app and integrations can insert scripts into a user’s storefront without requiring the user to paste a snippet of code into their control panel manually.
-There are many use cases for this powerful API, for example:
+This ability means that apps and integrations can insert scripts into a user’s storefront without requiring the user to paste a snippet of code into their control panel manually.
+You can insert many types of scripts using this API, including the following:

 * inserting analytics scripts
 * inserting single-click app scripts
 * inserting live chat and support plugins